citronalco/ansible-xmpp-server/README.md

 * Converse.js with OMEMO support
 * LetsEncrypt certificates

-Supports internal user authentication and authentication against an IMAP server.\
+Supports multiple domains, internal user authentication and authentication against an IMAP server.\
 For documentation see the example configuration in `host_vars/xmpp.example.com`

 #### Usage: